 Poromon had been up for hours, doing little besides watching his partner sleep, but it still caught him by surprise when her eyes slid half open and she sat up.
 "Uh… good morning, Yolei," he said, "are you hungry now?"

 She was silent, and stared straight ahead at the closed door.
 "Yolei?" he asked as he fluttered closer, and then his heart throbbed with worry.
 Everything about her looked off: her body was soaked with sweat; her hair was stringier than usual; and her chest rose and fell with audible pants.
 The most unsettling things, though, were her eyes: though she had been sleeping for hours, they still looked tired, not to mention empty and glazed over, like Ken's did… after he died.
 "Yolei?" he asked nervously, "are you OK?…"

 Almost on cue, there was a gentle knock.
 "Miyako?
 I'm going to work now," her father's voice came.
 "Your mother's out shopping, but Mantarou and the others should be back this afternoon."
 With that, the front door opened and shut.

 Yolei's fingers clenched the sheets.
 "I'm going," she croaked.

-Her breath was foul from days of sleep and starvation, but more than that, it was hot… hotter than it usually was.
+Her breath was foul from days of sleep and starvation, but it was also hotter than it usually was.
 As a matter of fact, Poromon suddenly realized, the whole room suddenly felt like a sauna; the untouched bowl of soup on her table was starting to lazily bubble.
 "What's going on?" he asked, starting to put a wing on her forehead.
 He jerked away immediately; her skin was hotter than her breath.
 "You're burning up!" he exclaimed.